All Episodes

 I was shocked at how small it was.

-Well, Hillary Clinton paid for Russian disinformation.
+Okay, well, Hillary Clinton paid for Russian disinformation.

-That the Russians are likely now going to uh uh try and interfere in the 2020 election.
+How come she's walking around lecturing us even yesterday that the Russians are likely now going to try and interfere in the 2020 election?

 Well, she bought Russian dirt to impact the 2020 election.

-And she did it in a way that I would argue is nefarious, also, funneling money through a law firm, hiring an op research firm, hiring a foreign national.
+And she did it in a way that I would argue is nefarious also, funneling money through a law firm, hiring an op research firm, hiring a foreign national.

 Why are we involved in this other case?

-If somebody's involved in reporting something and you don't like what they're reporting, and people didn't want to believe what he told me in the interview, that's fine.
+If somebody's involved in reporting something and you don't like what they're reporting and people didn't want to believe what he told me in the interview, that's fine.

 But ultimately, we do know what she did.